-Inaugurated in 1971 and co-presented with the Film Society of Lincoln Center since 1996, this ongoing presentation includes a broad range of films from documentaries, shorts, features, experimental works, and music videos that celebrate the immediacy of dance combined with the intimacy of film.
+Inaugurated in 1971 and co-presented with Film at Lincoln Center since 1996, this ongoing presentation includes a broad range of films from documentaries, shorts, features, experimental works, and music videos that celebrate the immediacy of dance combined with the intimacy of film.

 Our programs bring artists, curators, and all fans of film and dance to together.
 Each offering includes opportunities for screening films at different stages of process, education and professional development.
 Everyone is invited to participate- from the slightly curious, to the seasoned filmmaker.